milofultz/md2html/markdown_parser/README.md

 # Markdown Parser

 This is the part that takes in markdown and outputs valid HTML.
-As of now, it's buggy, as I need more tests, but it works for real basic stuff.

-## Currently supports:
+## Currently Supports:

 ### Blocks